FabianHeinemann/simulated_2d_diffusion/README.md

 - The fluorescence traces are autocorrelated using the multiple tau algorithm, resulting in realistic fluorescence correlation spectroscopy (FCS) curves

-The code was used to generate simulations published in the Biophysical Journal paper
-<i>Lateral membrane diffusion modulated by a minimal actin cortex</i>, Heinemann F., Vogel SK, Schwille P., 2013 (https://www.cell.com/biophysj/fulltext/S0006-3495(13)00260-9)
+The code was used to generate simulations published in the Biophysical Journal paper _Lateral membrane diffusion modulated by a minimal actin cortex_, Heinemann F., Vogel SK, Schwille P., 2013 (https://www.cell.com/biophysj/fulltext/S0006-3495(13)00260-9)

 The simulation was quite heavily optimized for performance using a profiler.
 It is written in C++ (with a small inline assembly part for a much faster floor computation).